ScooloV/bbpedia/docs/matched_play/guide.md

 Those teams that do not qualify for the knockout stage will form a separate event played alongside the knockout stage to determine the Best of the Rest.
 This takes the same format as a normal event, and should run for the same number of games as the knockout stage so that everyone at the event has the same number of games to play.
 It is also a good way to give those coaches that didn't qualify a chance to compete for their own prizes and keep them engaged in the event.

-## KNOCKOUT TABLE WALLCHART

-**SOON**

 ## ADDITIONAL RULES

 While the rules we have presented in this guide are all coaches need to run their own tournaments and gaming weekends, this doesn't mean that they are the only rules that can be used in events.
 In tact, many Event Organisers like to incorporate their own additional rules into their events to add that extra flavour or flair to the event to make it unique.

 These additional rules can take many forms and, over the next few pages, we have provided I a selection of optional rules that Event Organisers can use if they wish, or use as inspiration for creating their own.
 These can be I used at the discretion of the Event Organiser, I who may decide to use one, or more, of these I at their event.
 When an event does make use of additional rules, it should be clearly listed in the I rulespack so that all coaches know what rules they will be using.

-**INJURIES**
+### INJURIES

 While most events state that each coach's team will make a full recovery after each game, and that there is no need to make a Casualty roll when a player suffers a Casualty! result, this is not always the case.
 Some events may decide not to have teams make a full recovery and instead suffer injuries in the same way as if the games were part of a league.